 It basically divides it into two parts—the Catholic Croat western side of the river and the Muslim Bosniak eastern side of the river.
-Most of the touristic highlights in Mostar are in the Bosniak area of the city, which encompasses the Old Town.
+Most of the touristic Mostar attractions in the Bosniak area of the city, which encompasses the Old Town.
 Those two communities are linked together by several bridges.
 Of course, the most notable one of those is the iconic Old Bridge or Stari Most.

 The Mostar Bridge has connected the banks of the Neretva River since the Middle Ages.
 Formerly the symbol of harmonious coexistence between various cultures, the Stari Most was destroyed during the civil war.
 That Stari Most destruction was an event that upset historians and locals alike.

 Now, the Stari Most bridge has been rebuilt and is as attractive as ever.
-These days the Mostar old bridge is world famous and is gorgeous even if you’re not aware of its history.
+These days the old Mostar bridge is world famous and is gorgeous even if you’re not aware of its history.
 It’s without question the most famous bridge in Bosnia.
 The Mostar most and the surrounding historic area has been declared World Heritage by UNESCO, attesting to its significant cultural and historical importance.

 Fun fact: the name Mostar, pronounced MOH-star, means “bridge-keeper.”
 It refers to the Stari Most, meaning “old bridge,” which has been a major river crossing for many centuries.
 The presence of a river crossing was the very reason the city developed in the first place.

 What To Do In Mostar, Bosnia And Herzegovina, In One Day

-It is possible to cover all of Mostar’s main tourist attractions in one day.
+It is possible to cover all of the top Mostar tourist attractions in one day.
 Because of its location in southern Herzegovina, the city makes for a superb day trip destination from Croatian cities such as Split and Dubrovnik.